-Fairfield Police Department enforces animal control within the city limits, consisting of picking up stray dogs, ensures dog license compliance, and investigates all animal bites.
+Fairfield Police Department enforces animal control within the city limits, ensuring dog license compliance and investigates all animal bites.

-All stray dogs are taken to the Veterinary Clinic located at 2504 W Burlington Avenue In order to retrieve your dog, please come to the Jefferson County Law Center as all boarding and pick up fees must be paid prior to the dog being released from the Vet Clinic.
+All stray dogs should be taken to the Veterinary Clinic located at 2504 W Burlington Avenue.
+In order to retrieve your dog, please come to the Jefferson County Law Center as all boarding and pick up fees must be paid prior to the dog being released from the Vet Clinic.

 Fairfield Police Department will handle all initial animal bite complaints.
 This information is then forwarded to Jefferson County Public Health for follow up.
 Any animal that has bitten another animal or human is required to be quarantined for 10 days and provide proof of current shots.

 The City of Fairfield passed an ordinance (PDF) in October of 2004 requiring licensing of all dogs in the City limits and it is mandatory that all dogs are current on their rabies shots, so please bring the rabies certificate with you.